 This Secret Botanical Garden In Texas Is Free Year-Round

-Mercer Botanic Gardens near Houston offers 180 acres of stunning landscapes—from manicured flower beds to wild woodland trails—and it does not cost a dime.
+But at Mercer Botanic Gardens near Houston, which offers hundreds of acres of stunning landscapes—from manicured flower beds to wild woodland trails— it does not cost a dime.

 The gardens are open daily from sunrise to dusk, welcoming anyone who wants to wander.